Crafting a patent application is a practice best left to the experts.

 Whether you are looking for outside counsel for your corporation to expand an existing portfolio in a highly competitive market, or a small business striving to build a unique and marketable product, our attorneys can get you there.

-Our patent attorneys have the education and technical experience to understand the technology in a variety of fields, and have a deep understanding of the relevant law to obtain broad patent protection possible for your invention.
-They have successfully obtained over 900 patents for our clients.
+Our patent attorneys have the education and technical experience to understand the technology in a variety of fields, and have a deep understanding of the relevant law.
+We have successfully obtained over 970 patents for our clients.